pombase/website/src/docs/documentation/index.md

     an introductory guide to browser navigation, track loading, metadata, etc. (by Antonia Lock)
 -   Also see the General entry in the JBrowse Help menu
+-   See "File Formats" below to submit data

 ### QuiLT